jolaleye/horizon-theme-vscode/README.md

 ## Personalization

-Themes are highly subjective and tastes change all the time.
-Luckily, VS Code makes it easy to customize just about every aspect of your editor.
+Tastes change all the time.
+Fortunately, VS Code makes it easy to customize just about every aspect of your editor.
 If you want to change something, open the **Command Palette** and select **Preferences: Open Settings (JSON)**.
-You can then override VS Code's defaults or Horizon's colors in the right side of the settings view.
+Here, you can override VS Code's defaults or Horizon's colors.
 Check out some of the personalization options below to customize Horizon to suit your taste.

-For more info on theming, visit the [Theme Authoring Guide](https://code.visualstudio.com/api/extension-capabilities/theming) and [Theme Color Reference](https://code.visualstudio.com/api/references/theme-color).
+_For more info on theming, visit the [Theme Authoring Guide](https://code.visualstudio.com/api/extension-capabilities/theming) and [Theme Color Reference](https://code.visualstudio.com/api/references/theme-color)._

 ### Sidebar Contrast